choria-legacy/marionette-collective/website/simplerpc/agents.md

 Any text to STDOUT will be logged on the server at level *info*.

+As of version 1.3.3 there's a standard location for action scripts:

+{% highlight ruby %}
+action "test" do
+    implemented_by "script.py"
+end
+{% endhighlight %}

+This will search each configured libdir for _libdir/agent/agent_name/script.py_.
+If you specified a full path it will not try to find the file in libdirs.

 ## Authorization
 You can write a fine grained Authorization system to control access to actions and agents, please see [SimpleRPCAuthorization] for full details.